arcmags/ramroot/NOTES.rst

   The idea is to have any custom files copied before any service that sources them starts.
 Need to look into this...

+Bugs
+====

+* Something is really weird with the visual countdown prompt.
+(Official release is okay, I'm talking about the current master branch.)
+For some reason I have failed to determine after literally days of toil, initializing the zram device fails on some machines every time the boot timer is allowed to expire and succeeds every time a key is pressed before the timer expires.
+It appears to have something to do with the timer expiring yet there is absolutely no logical reason this should matter.
+WTF?
+I may remove the visual countdown prompt as it seems to be the only solution at this point...

 .. _ash: https://linux.die.net/man/1/ash
 .. _busybox: https://busybox.net/downloads/BusyBox.html
 .. _dracut: https://dracut.wiki.kernel.org/index.php/Main_Page